-(c) Standards and amendments to published approved accounting and reporting standards that are not yet effective:
+(b) Standards and amendments to published approved accounting and reporting standards that are not yet effective:

-There are certain new standards, interpretations and amendments to the approved accounting and reporting standards that will be mandatory for the Company's annual accounting periods beginning on or after July 1, 2020.
+There are certain new standards, interpretations and amendments to the approved accounting and reporting standards that will be mandatory for the Company's annual accounting periods beginning on or after July 1, 2021 .
 However, the standard, amendments and interpretation will not have any significant impact on the financial reporting of the Company and, therefore, have not been disclosed in these financial statements.

-3 SIGNIFICANT ACCOUNTING POLICIES
+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES 3